What is Hip Arthritis?

 In hip osteoarthritis, your top layer of articular cartilage breaks down and wears away.
 Eventually, your cortical bone that lies under the cartilage rubs together to cause pain, swelling, grating and loss of hip joint motion.

-Muscle weakness and the resultant hip joint instability associated is thought to contribute towards the deterioration of your hip joint cartilage.
+Muscle weakness and the resultant hip joint instability associated are thought to contribute to your hip joint cartilage deterioration.
 Weaker hip muscles also provide less shock absorption capabilities than their strong counterparts, which increases your hip joint compression forces.
 Hip osteoarthritis usually happens gradually over time.

 Some risk factors that might increase your likelihood of deterioration include: